jrin771/Everything-LLMs-And-Robotics/README.md

 # Everything-LLMs-And-Robotics
-The world's largest GitHub Repository for the intersection of LLMs (multimodal variants included!) + Robotics
+The world's largest GitHub Repository for the intersection of LLMs (multimodal included!) + Robotics

 Why I made this: An Explanation (blue link here)